addugger/magicdugger/README.md

 		I'm very forgetful.
 		</li>
 		<li>Also, as an aside, the source for my page is available
 		<a href="https://github.com/addugger/magicdugger">here</a>.
-Most of it is generally useless
+Most of it isn't generically useful
 		to most people, but the section where I update the database could potentially be useful for someone looking to keep a similar database of all the cards.
 		</li>